Chiang Wei-ling

-Chiang Wei-ling (蔣偉寧 (蒋伟宁, Jiǎng Wěiníng); born 2 September 1957) is a Taiwanese educator.
+Chiang Wei-ling (蔣偉寧 (蒋伟宁, Jiǎng Wěiníng); born 2 September 1957) is a Taiwanese civil engineer and academic.
 He was the Minister of the Ministry of Education (MOE) of the Executive Yuan in 2012–2014.
 He is also the former President of National Central University in Taoyuan.

+Education

+After graduating from Taipei Municipal Fuxing Senior High School, Chiang graduated from National Taiwan University with a Bachelor of Science (B.S.) in civil engineering in 1979.
+He then completed graduate studies in the United States at Stanford University, where he earned a Master of Science (M.S.) in 1982 and his Ph.D. in civil engineering in 1988.
+His doctoral dissertation was titled, "Models for uncertainty propagation-applications to structural and earthquake engineering," and was supervised by professors Haresh C. Shah and Helmut Krawinkler.

 ROC Education Ministry

 Taiwan-run education centers in Vietnam closure

 In February 2013, three Taiwan-run education centers in Vietnam specializing in teaching and teacher training on Chinese language were closed down due to financial difficulties.
 Initially they tried to share the cost between MOE and local institutions.
 However, the institution decided that the operation of these education centers were not cost-effective.
 However, in April 2013 Chiang reiterated ROC government continuing commitment in promoting Chinese language education overseas.
 Even the MOE official stationed in Vietnam said that if there is any institution interested in running the education centers, they can seek help from the ministry.